igorline/slither_wiki/Detector-Documentation.md

 The use of assembly is error-prone and should be avoided.

 ### Recommendation
-Do not use evm assembly.
+Do not use `evm` assembly.

-## Boolean Equality
+## Boolean equality
 ### Configuration
 * Check: `boolean-equal`
 * Severity: `Informational`
 * Confidence: `High`

 ### Description
-Detects the comparison to boolean constant.
+Detects the comparison to boolean constants.

 ### Exploit Scenario: